OronDF343/FuwaTeaWin/README.md

 **This repository isn't set up quite yet, please check back later.**

-LICENSE: Will be confirmed soon.
-For now, if you really need to use something from here, follow the "Updated" BSD license.
+LICENSE: GNU GPL v3.
+However, PortableSettingsProvider can't be licensed under the GPL.
+Please respect the licenses of all the referenced libraries.

 Works on Windows Vista, 7, 8, 8.1, 10 (build 10122 and up).
-Requires .NET Framework 4.5.1.
+Requires .NET Framework 4.5.1 or 4.5.2.

 Contact
 -------